 - Infants under six months of age (the current vaccine is not recommended for this age group). - Anyone who has a severe allergy to any component of the vaccine, with the exception of egg.
 Your health care provider can tell you which components are in the specific vaccine.
 Some vaccines contain small quantities of antibiotics or preservatives.

-While egg is used in the manufacturing process for flu vaccine, egg allergic people may be vaccinated.
+While egg is used in the manufacturing process for flu vaccine, recent studies have shown that egg-allergic people can be vaccinated.